Give Jesus a Try

 I had constant suicidal thoughts, I never thought I was ever good enough.
 I found all my identity in men and what people thought of me and the clothes I wore, I mean, I was just tormented by identity.

-So.
 So that’s just kind of like how I started.
 So that’s, that’s like, all I know is like Jesus and Holy Spirit.
-And, and just through that, you know, just like making connections and becoming a missionary.
-So, so during that time, I was asked if I wanted to go on a mission trip.
-And so I didn’t know even what a mission trip was.
+And just through that, you know, just like making connections and becoming a missionary.
+So, during that time, I was asked if I wanted to go on a mission trip.
+I didn’t know even what a mission trip was.
 I just knew that people did mission stuff because you love Jesus, and you just want to share your heart for Jesus.
 I end up going on this mission trip to this community where these people literally live in a trash dump.
 Their homes are not really houses, they’re more like huts kind of pieced together with with whatever they can find–pieces of glass, like windows, you know, maybe broken, just whatever to do to make shelter–wood, metal sheet, I mean, just really anything.
 And I remember walking around, and there was all these pigs, and you see all these needles, and they have the, like, the worst respiratory issues because they have to burn the trash there.
 But I remember just not being emotional about it, but just literally feeling the Father’s love for these people.
 And I just felt like he was just giving me the courage and the boldness to be there and not just be so moved by their circumstance, but be moved by the heart that He has for them.
 So he gave me those eyes.
 I had his eyes.
 Like forget about all the smells, forget about all that, I want you to focus on them, and minister to them.

-And so he had stomach cancer, and he’s dying.
+He had stomach cancer, and he’s dying.
 And he’s 92 years old.
-And and so I said, “Well, is it okay if we pray for him?”
+I said, “Well, is it okay if we pray for him?”
 And so he says, “Do you want to pray for him right now?”
 I said, “I feel like when the Lord says that, we wouldn’t ask if we really want somebody to pray, that we should probably pray right now.”
 So his wife says, “Go ahead, pray for him.”
 We put our hands on on his stomach.
 Like I said, he looked dead.
 He had no color in his face or anything.
 And I just said, I didn’t really know.
 And I just said, “Jesus. you know, Lord, we just love him.
 And we command healing to take place.
 Spirit of infirmity, I command you to go right now in Jesus’ name.”
 I kind of looked at everyone else.
 And I said, “Sounds good to me.”
 But I didn’t know what else to do.
 So kind of sat back down and we start talking with his wife, and then all of a sudden, probably within like, ten minutes, it was like Lazarus rise.
 Dude sits up.
 Okay.
 And we were like, oh, like, we’re like, freaked out, right?
 Because I’m like, he literally came from the dead.
 Okay, cuz he looked dead, it was like it was the radical thing.
 So we’re totally freaked out.
 And he’s sweating.
 And he has color all over his face.
 Like you can actually see the pink in his lips.
 And he rips off his blanket.
 And in Portuguese, he says that he’s hot.
 And he has no pain.
 And we were like, “What in the world?”
 So our interpreter, like walks over.
 And he helps sit him up.
 Um, you know, because he was trying to get up and puts him against the wall.

 It was getting kind of dark.
 And so they said, “Guys, you know, it’s kind of dangerous over here.
 So we should probably leave.”
 So he stands up, gives us hugs, and walks us out.
 And as we’re walking back to the Yellow House, some of the locals that came with us like to take pictures.
 They were engaging in this, like serious conversation.
 And I couldn’t understand what they were saying.
 So I asked our interpreter, and I said, “What are they talking about?”
 And he said, “Oh, they’re saying that they think it’s crazy.
 Because he’s been bedridden for five years.
 And he’s never walked in five years.”
 And we had no idea.
 He totally walked us out.